 I want all the recipes found on Southern Bite to be approachable, easy, and accessible.
 I want the ingredients in our recipes to be affordable, straightforward, and easy to find.
 And the reality is that 90% of Americans are within 15 miles of a Walmart.
 So, chances are, if they sell it in Walmart, 90 percent of my readers have access to it.

-So, why all of this babble about Walmart?
-Well, because Walmart sells this bread in the bakery section and labels it French bread.
+Clear as mud, right?
+The good thing is that Walmart sells this bread in the bakery section and labels it French bread.
 Is that a totally accurate label?
 Probably not.
-But if you want to use what I use in this recipe, run to Walmart and buy that 14-ounce loaf of French bread in the clear cellophane bag.
-And even if you don’t get this at Walmart, the link above will at least show you what the bread I use looks like.
+But, if you want to use what I use in this recipe, run to Walmart and buy that 14-ounce loaf of French bread in the clear cellophane bag.
+Even if you don’t get this at Walmart, the link above will at least show you what the bread I use looks like.

-Yes, I use 4 cloves of garlic.
-I want *GARLIC* bread… not garlic bread. 😂
+- Use LOTS of garlic!
+I use 4 cloves of garlic.
+I want *GARLIC* bread… not garlic bread.

 The BEST Garlic Bread